ibm-cloud-architecture/refarch-eda/docs/evt-src/README.md

 * [Container stream analytics](https://github.com/ibm-cloud-architecture/refarch-kc-streams)
 * [Pump Simulator](https://github.com/ibm-cloud-architecture/refarch-asset-analytics/tree/master/asset-event-producer#pump-simulator) to send New Pump/ Asset event or Metric events to emulate intelligent IoT Electrical Pump.
 * [Simple text message producer](https://github.com/ibm-cloud-architecture/refarch-asset-analytics/tree/master/asset-event-producer#basic-text-message-pubsubscribe)
+* As well as the starting application generated from IBM Event Streams.
+See such app in the folder `gettingStarted` and explanation in [the README.](../../gettingStarted/EDAINESStarterApp/README.md)